Arthur Butler, 6th Marquess of Ormonde: Marquess of Ormonde

 In 1949 Arthur's elder brother George died, and Arthur succeeded him as Marquess of Ormonde, Earl of Ormond, Earl of Ossory, Viscount Thurles, Baron Butler and 30th Chief Butler of Ireland.
 Upon his accession as Lord Ormonde, he inherited a significantly reduced estate compared to the wealth and income which his Uncle and Brother had enjoyed.
-In 1893, the year of Arthur's birth, the Ormonde Estates had generated some £45,000 annually (£168,000 in 1950), but as a result of heavy taxation, the sale of much of the family's landed estate in Ireland and death duties, in 1950 this income amounted to £7,136.
+In 1893, the year of Arthur's birth, the Ormonde Estates had generated some £22,000 annually, but as a result of heavy taxation and the sale of much of the family's landed estate in Ireland and death duties, by 1950 the estate's annual income had been reduced to approximately £7,000.
 Furthermore, the family's ancestral home, Kilkenny Castle, had been vacated in the early 1930s by George, owing to the rising costs of maintaining the castle.

 In 1951 Arthur applied for a Court Sanction of the sale of the Ancient 'Ormonde Manuscripts' for £20,000, which was approved in the Dublin High Court in on 21 June 1951.
 The actual sale had already been concluded by Arthur's brother George prior to his death, but this was later found to have lacked the necessary judicial approvals.

 Upon his accession to the Marquessate, Arthur and his family continued to live with his mother Ellen at Gennings Park in Kent.
 He was the first Marquess of Ormonde to have not lived at Kilkenny Castle at some stage of his life, and one of the few Earls of Ormond who did not occupy the Castle during the Butler Family's 576-year period of ownership.
 Ellen died in 1951, and Arthur inherited the Gennings Estate.
 Now a prominent local landowner, he held the office of Deputy Lieutenant of Kent between 1952 and 1955.
 Both Lord and Lady Ormonde attended the Coronation of Elizabeth II at Westminster Abbey in 1953; Lady Ormonde wore Norman Hartnell gown.

-Arthur and Jesse's daughters departed the family households following their respective marriages in 1945 and 1950.
+Arthur and Jesse's daughters departed the family household following their respective marriages in 1945 and 1950.
 Gennings was sold in 1955, and in the same year Arthur and his wife Jesse (now Marquess and Marchioness of Ormonde) returned to Berkshire, where they purchased Cantley House in Wokingham.

 Arthur served as High Steward of Wokingham from 1956, and was created Commander, Royal Victorian Order in 1960.
 He reached the rank of Lieutenant-Colonel and commander of his regiment, the 17/21st Lancers.